Armaanjasim/eng103a_DevOps/readme.md

 - `export LAST_NAME=ALAM`
 - how to make environment variable persistent `vim ~/.bashrc` then add the variable into this file and save it then type `source ~/.bashrc`
 - how to delete a enviroment variable `unset LAST_NAME`
-- how to kill a process
+- how to kill a process `sudo kill "proccess-id"`
-- how to use grep & |
+- how to use grep & | (Still dont know or understand)

 ## Nginx Reverse Proxy
 - `sudo nano /etc/nginx/sites-available/default`